This is a free mountain bike training plan for beginners. It also includes basic mountain bike riding tips.

-The skills in this mountain bike training programme are useful in urban settings too.
+The skills in this mountain bike training program are useful in urban settings too.
 It is the skills that are important.
 You do not actually need to go find mountain bike tracks, especially if you are a city dweller.
 It will be more beneficial to learn in the environment you most frequent.
 If that means riding a mountain bike on the road, then that’s fine.
 Be careful of traffic when riding a mountain bike in the city.

 You don’t actually need a mountain bike.
 Use a BMX or a road bike if you prefer, or whatever you have.